-Furthermore, the fund manager must have in place several internal policies aiming to address the risk of its activity, remuneration issues, outsourcing, internal control, evaluation of the assets pertaining to the AIFs under management, being all subject to the control of the CMC and to a certain extent by the depository and entailing a permanent record keeping by the fund manager.
+Furthermore, the fund manager must have in place several internal policies aimed at addressing the risk of its activity, remuneration issues, outsourcing, internal control and evaluation of the assets pertaining to the AIFs under management, all being subject to the control of the CMC and, to a certain extent, the depository, and entailing permanent record-keeping by the fund manager.

-Lastly, the employees of the fund manager with technical functions, as well as the management, shall have the proper qualification and professional aptitude in accordance with high level standards.
-Pursuant to Regulation no. 4/14 it shall be assumed that persons that have held office with similar functions within the financial sector have the necessary professional competence.
+Lastly, the employees of the fund manager with technical functions, as well as the management, shall have the proper qualification and professional aptitude in accordance with high-level standards.
+Pursuant to Regulation no. 4/14, it shall be assumed that persons that have held office with similar functions within the financial sector have the necessary professional competence.